2206478/CS220AU-DP-2022/README.md

 ## Log

+- 2022-10-24 now have a basic knowledge of how to use Github
 - 2022-10-18 Created Private-notes repositries, created a folder within private-notes, files within folder were index, project and permanant.

 <br>